-The Board fees provided to directors fall within the maximum aggregate fee limit of \$1,500,000 which was approved by shareholders (as per the ASX Listing Rules) at the Annual General Meeting held on 20 October 2020.
+The Board fees provided to Non-Executive Directors fall within the maximum aggregate fee limit of \$1,500,000 which was approved by shareholders (as per the ASX Listing Rules) at the Annual General Meeting held on 20 October 2020.

-Non-Executive Directors' remuneration is further detailed in the Remuneration Report section of the Company's 2022 Annual Report.
+Non-Executive Directors' remuneration is further detailed in the Remuneration Report section of the Company's Annual Report.